NimaWoods/MushroomAI/README.md

-# Project Name: Local/Remote AI Client
+# Project Name: Mushroom AI Client/Framework

 ## Overview
 **Currently working on:** Implementing a flexible AI client that can operate either locally or via API calls.
 The goal is to create a fully trainable, extendable, and documentable AI client for various applications.